-Dr. Sarah Chynoweth is a researcher, writer, adviser, and facilitator in humanitarian affairs and human rights.
-She has pioneered research and fact-finding missions on reproductive health, sexual violence, and accountability in conflict and disaster settings.
-Working at the interface of research, policy, and practice, Sarah focuses on emerging and under-investigated areas in the humanitarian sector, including masculinities and LGBTQ+ issues, technology and innovation, and new approaches to accountability.
+Dr. Sarah Chynoweth has worked at the interface of research, policy, and practice in humanitarian affairs and human rights since 2003.
+She has pioneered applied research and fact-finding missions on reproductive health, sexual violence, and accountability in conflict and disaster settings, and has helped advance sexual and reproductive health in the humanitarian sector.

-Sarah writes science fiction in her spare time.
+Sarah lives in Kuala Lumpur and writes science fiction in her spare time.

 New York Times Letter to the Editor (July 2019) - Protecting LGBTQ refugees

 Forced Migration Review article (June 2019) - Ethics and accountability in researching sexual violence against men and boys